angadhn/MySite/_pages/index.md

 # Welcome!

-> This website belongs to [[TheSiteRepo/_pages/about|me]], [Angadh](https://www.sems.qmul.ac.uk/staff/a.nanjangud).
+> This website belongs to  [[_pages/about|me]], [Angadh](https://www.sems.qmul.ac.uk/staff/a.nanjangud).
 Sometimes I write digital notes
 > and a small percentage of it gets published here.
 If you stumbled
 > here as an internet stranger, you might wish to see what's top of my mind
 > by exploring the most recently updated notes below.
 A [[all notes|complete archive]] is also available
 > but I'd recommend surfing by Topics at the bottom of this page instead.
-Current undergraduate students at QMUL looking for teaching materials can go  straight to [[MySiteBroken/_notes/My teaching content]].
+Current undergraduate students at QMUL looking for teaching materials can go  straight to [[My teaching content]].

 <h5>Recently updated notes</h5>